Total steps: 4

-Junction of Downs Link and South Downs Way, close to quarries, grid ref: TQ197096
+Junction of the Downs Link and the South Downs Way, Steyning.
+Grid ref: TQ197096

-Starting near the quarries at the junction of the Downs Link and South Downs Way (near Steyning), follow the route east from the A283 via Edburton Hill towards Devil's Dyke.
-(For an optional, longer route, start at Shoreham-by-Sea train station and walk up the Downs Link to the junction with the South Downs Way).
+Starting at the junction of the Downs Link and the South Downs Way, follow the route east from the A283 via Edburton Hill towards Devil's Dyke.
+(For a longer walk, start at Shoreham-by-Sea train station and walk up the Downs Link to the junction with the South Downs Way.)

-The South Downs Way sweeps you behind the viewing platform at Devil's Dyke, so you need to make a brief diversion here, picking up the path behind woodland by the Devil's Dyke Road.
+The South Downs Way sweeps you behind the viewing platform at Devil's Dyke, so you'll need to make a brief diversion here, picking up the path behind woodland by Devil's Dyke Road.

-If you're planning to stay overnight in Ditchling, leave the ridge of the downland by any of the tracks (some of them little more than sheep tracks) down the steep hill.
+If you're planning to stay overnight in Ditchling, leave the ridge of the downland by any of the tracks that run steeply downhill.
 Take care along the side of Ditchling Road as you walk into the village.

 A moderate circular walk, starting and finishing at the Shepherd and Dog pub, comprising ancient landscapes and breathtaking views.

 This route will take you through some of the most stunning parts of the South Downs Way, where you will find wildlife aplenty and see extensive views from the Ditchling Beacon.